aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/_index.md

 ### [Reducing Gap Between Tasks List and Footer in Aspose.Tasks](./reduce-gap-tasks-list-footer/)
 Learn how to reduce the gap between MS Project task lists and footers using Aspose.Tasks for Java.
 Optimize project document layout effortlessly.
 ### [Render MS Project Data with Format 24bppRgb in Aspose.Tasks](./render-data-format-24bppRgb/)
 Learn how to render MS Project data as images in Java using Aspose.Tasks.
-Follow our step-by-step tutorial for seamless integration.
+Follow our step‑by‑step tutorial for seamless integration.
 ### [Replace MS Project Calendar in Aspose.Tasks](./replace-calendar/)
 Learn how to replace Microsoft Project calendar using Aspose.Tasks for Java.
-Step-by-step guide with code examples.
+Step‑by‑step guide with code examples.
 ### [Retrieve MS Project Calendar Info in Aspose.Tasks](./retrieve-calendar-info/)
 Learn how to retrieve MS Project calendar info using Aspose.Tasks for Java.
-Step-by-step guide for accessing calendar details programmatically.
+Step‑by‑step guide for accessing calendar details programmatically.
 ### [Retrieve MS Project Outline Codes in Aspose.Tasks](./retrieve-outline-codes/)
 Learn how to retrieve Microsoft Project outline codes programmatically using Aspose.Tasks for Java.
 Enhance your project management capabilities.
 ### [Save As CSV, Text, and Template in Aspose.Tasks](./save-csv-text-template/)